SELF CONFIDENCE IS THE KEY

 - For water bottles, don’t bring Nalgene or steel canteen type stuff.
 Just bring something like old Gatorade or SmartWater bottles.
 The big mouth is good and they’re light and more or less free.
 Collapsible bottles are fine too.

 - Bear Canister.
-Required on the JMT.
-Choices are basically the heavy old Garcia which is about $70 and 44 ounces, the Bearvault cannister which is about $80 and 41 ounces, and the Bearikade which is made of carbon fiber is about $250 and weighs 31 ounces.
+Required in the Sierra.
+Choices are basically the heavy old Garcia which is about $70 and 44 ounces, the Bearvault canister which is about $80 and 41 ounces, and the Bearikade which is made of carbon fiber is about $250 and weighs 31 ounces.
 Other solutions like an Ursack seem cool and smart, but they often aren’t approved on the trail.
 I got the Garcia cause it was cheap and I could sit on it.
 I also heard that the Bearvault was a pain in the butt to unscrew.
-I saw Dennis struggle with it at times.
+I saw my friend Dennis struggle with it at times.
 The Garcia requires a coin or metal piece to open so I just taped a coin on the lid so I wouldn’t have to root around for something every time I wanted to get into it.
 After the trip, I wanted to swap out the Garcia, but upon research I don’t think the money/weight trade off is necessary.
 You can also rent these from the companies which saves a lot if you don’t think you’ll be using them again or want to try them out.

 - Knife/Multi Tool.
 A small pocket knife is fine.
 You don’t need a heavy Leatherman or multi-tool thing.